May 2001 (Part 1)

 “Pushing Hands”, or Tui Shou, is a very useful link between set practice and sparring, and is excellent for training combat efficiency.
 It is mainly in Pushing Hands that you develop such essential combat skills like sensing, balance, agility, fluidity of movements and generating internal force.

 But if you just practise “Pushing Hands” you cannot fight.
 You have to progress to the next stage, which is sparring, called Da Shou or “Striking Hands”.
 On the other hand, if you rush into sparring without going through Pushing Hands, you would not fight well as you would lack the essential combat skills.

 You cannot learn Pushing Hands from a book or an e-mail.
 Most books show only a few pictures, and basically that is what you need for illustration of the basic techniques.
 In my book, “The Complete Book of Tai Chi Chuan”, I have explained Pushing Hands in great details and have given a lot of illustrations.
 But even if you can follow my explanation and illustrations correctly, what you get will be very different from training personally with a master.

 Many of those who have attended my Intensive Taijiquan Course have verified this statement.
 When asked, they said there was simply no comparison between learning from my books and learning from me personally.
-They could carry on practising Pushing Hands for three years; not only they would continue to derive a lot of benefits for both combat and non-combat purposes, they would also enjoy every bit of their training.
+For those who have learnt personally from me, they could carry on practising Pushing Hands; not only they would continue to derive a lot of benefits for both combat and non-combat purposes, they would also enjoy every bit of their training.
 It would be difficult to understand how this could be so by just reading my book.

 It is very hard to find schools of these martial arts here since the more popular ones are those of external martial arts like taekwondo and karate.